-- J. Sulzer is with the Laboratory for Intelligent Mechanical Systems at Northwestern University and the Sensory Motor Performance Program at the Rehabilitation Institute of Chicago, Chicago, IL 60611, USA JamesSulzer2009@u.northwestern.edu - K. Gordon is with the Sensory Motor Performance Program, Rehabilitation Institute of Chicago, Chicago, IL 60611, USA, keith-gordon@northwestern.edu - T. G. Hornby is with the faculty of Physical Therapy at the University of Illinois-Chicago and the Sensory Motor Performance Program at the Rehabilitation Institute of Chicago, Chicago, IL 60611, USA, g-hornby@northwestern.edu - M. Peshkin is with the faculty of Mechanical Engineering at Northwestern University, Evanston, IL 60201, USA peshkin@northwestern.edu - J. Patton is with the faculty of Bioengineering at University of Illinois-Chicago and the Sensory Motor Performance Program at the Rehabilitation Institute of Chicago, Chicago, IL 60611, USA pattonj@uic.edu valuable in the development of an efficient, lightweight and affordable assistive device for SKG.
+- J. Sulzer is with the Laboratory for Intelligent Mechanical Systems at Northwestern University and the Sensory Motor Performance Program at the Rehabilitation Institute of Chicago, Chicago, IL 60611, USA JamesSulzer2009@u.northwestern.edu - K. Gordon is with the Sensory Motor Performance Program, Rehabilitation Institute of Chicago, Chicago, IL 60611, USA, keith-gordon@northwestern.edu - T. G. Hornby is with the faculty of Physical Therapy at the University of Illinois-Chicago and the Sensory Motor Performance Program at the Rehabilitation Institute of Chicago, Chicago, IL 60611, USA, tgh@uic.edu - M. Peshkin is with the faculty of Mechanical Engineering at Northwestern University, Evanston, IL 60201, USA peshkin@northwestern.edu - J. Patton is with the faculty of Bioengineering at University of Illinois-Chicago and the Sensory Motor Performance Program at the Rehabilitation Institute of Chicago, Chicago, IL 60611, USA pattoni@uic.edu valuable in the development of an efficient, lightweight and affordable assistive device for SKG.

 The minimal assistance philosophy can be extended past joint space to time.
 For instance, modeling studies have indicated that knee flexion activity during double support and knee flexion velocity at foot off are directly related to increased knee flexion during the swing phase [3], [4], [5].
 Therefore to increase knee flexion angle during swing, one should only need to actuate during double support.
 We have developed a lightweight, transparent, powered knee orthosis for the purpose of selectively assisting knee flexion torque during double support [6].
+The novelty of this device is that it is capable of exerting pure torque (without an associated impedance), due to the extreme compliance of the spring used in the series elastic mechanism.

-In this study, we examine the affect of providing assistive knee flexion torque immediately prior to foot off on neurologically intact subjects with the goal of eventually comparing to a stroke population.
-Similar to a previous adaptation studies [8], we hypothesized that providing knee flexion torque assistance directly before swing would initially increase knee flexion angle during swing, but gradually diminish towards baseline during training.
-Following training, we predicted that knee flexion angle would initially decrease below and then eventually return to baseline values.
+In this study, we examine the effect of providing assistive knee flexion torque immediately prior to foot off on neurologically intact subjects with the goal of eventually comparing to a stroke population.
+Similar to a previous adaptation study [8], we hypothesized that repeatedly providing knee flexion torque assistance directly before swing would initially increase knee flexion angle during swing, but gradually diminish towards baseline during training due to adaptation.
+Following training, we predicted subjects would initially decrease knee flexion and then slowly return to baseline values due to after-effects of the adaptive process.
 We predicted the same relationship for knee flexion velocity at foot off and maximum toe height.
+Such an adaptation should imitate the weakness that is hypothesized to be the cause of SKG in the stroke population.
+We speculated that these after-effects in the healthy subjects would bring about the secondary effects associated with SKG in stroke.